ambianic/ambianic-ui/README.md

 * User data remains 100% owned and controlled by the user at all times.
 * No fine print.
 No obscure opt-in / opt-out pop-ups of any kind.

+# Project Status

+Currently in active development to provide an initial UI experience for Ambianic Edge deployments.

 ## Installation & Setup
 ### Clone repository
 ```